 Teach Them to Budget

 Budgets are most effective when introduced at a young age.
-Sit down with your kids and talk about what a budget is and what categories it has, like fixed living costs, debt repayments, groceries, transportation, etc. Work with them to develop their own budgets and help them understand how much money they have to spend versus total expenses.
+Sit down with your kids and talk about what a budget is and what categories it has, like fixed living costs, debt repayments, groceries, transportation, etc. Using our budgeting tips, work with them to develop their own budgets and help them understand how much money they have to spend versus total expenses.
 This will help them learn how to prioritise needs over wants and how to set long-term goals for big ticket purchases.

 Talk about Unplanned Expenses